 Proteus will be responsible to ensure that all documents needed to substantiate WIOA eligibility are gathered.
 The EDA assists potential participants with the gathering of documents necessary for determining eligibility.
-The EDA utilizes a checklist (Eligibility Verification Checklist) that meets OD-#03-15 to verify that all required documents are gathered (driver's license, birth certificate, medical card, pay stubs, etc.) Detailed case notes are then entered into I-Train/ CalJOBS database where the Program Manager checks form compliance and approves.
+The EDA utilizes a checklist (Eligibility Verification Checklist) to verify that all required documents are gathered (driver's license, birth certificate, pay stubs, etc.) Detailed case notes are then entered into CalJOBS database where the Program Manager checks form compliance and approves.